nihalshaikh-analyst/NYC-TLC-Data-Understanding-EDA-Statistical-Regression-ML-Models/README.md

 ## Specific project deliverables
-With this end-of-course project, you will gain valuable practice and apply your new skills as you complete the following:

-- Complete the questions in the Course 2 PACE strategy document
+- Complete the questions in the strategy document

 - Answer the questions in the Jupyter notebook project file